 Everyone within the MLM is pushing the same product and at the same time tries to get more people within his or her team.

-Sure there are MLM’s that sell different products, but they all have the “flagship” product which is the most pushed item within the MLM.
+Sure there are MLM companies that sell a variety of products, but they all have the “flagship” product which is the most pushed item within the MLM.

-This is how the typical MLM structure or network looks like
+This is what the typical MLM structure or network looks like:

 Some MLM requires you to have 3 legs, to maintain a certain rank, which makes it even more difficult to stay in the game.